josebringas/Gesture-driven-particles-animation-inside-Unreal-Engine-5/README.md

 * You can then trigger events or update parameters based on that data.

 In my setup, the values extracted from the lime drive the X, Y, and Z axis values of a particle system.
 The Blueprint logic to do this is also included in the repo. 🧩
 Once the system is running, any value coming in from Python can affect a visual property in Unreal—position, color, scale, physics behavior—you name it.
 The more complex the 3D asset, the more expressive your interaction can be.
-Ok, how to visualize those values inside Unreal Engine 5?
-First, let's enable OSC which is a popular communication protocol in networking (to simplify: it's meant to let machines "talk" and receieve data each other).
-Toggle it on inside UE5 and we're good to go.

 ![2025-04-1512-18-00-ezgif com-video-to-gif-converter (1)](https://github.com/user-attachments/assets/88c37293-cfb6-4d82-9c25-577db7151d4f)